andrzj/gcloud-ci/README.md

-# GCloud Ready Docker Image
+# GCloud + Node 8 Docker Image

-An Alpine Docker image containing Google Cloud SDK + Beta Components
+An Alpine Docker image containing Google Cloud SDK & Beta Components + Node 8

 ## How to use